benisai/Openwrt-Monitoring/README.md

 --------

+# Install Prometheus on OpenWRT Router
-Prometheus -- Use this guide to install Prometheus on the router (https://grafana.com/blog/2021/02/09/how-i-monitor-my-openwrt-router-with-grafana-cloud-and-prometheus/)
+Use this guide to install Prometheus on the router (https://grafana.com/blog/2021/02/09/how-i-monitor-my-openwrt-router-with-grafana-cloud-and-prometheus/)

 <pre>
 opkg install prometheus prometheus-node-exporter-lua prometheus-node-exporter-lua-nat_traffic \